deficollective/defiscan/src/content/protocols/pancakeswap-v2/pancakeswap-v2.md

 Users primarily interact with _PancakeSwap v2_ through its official web interface at [https://pancakeswap.finance](https://pancakeswap.finance), which is developed and maintained by Pancake Labs.
 PancakeSwap’s frontend code is published under an MIT license [here](https://github.com/pancakeswap/pancake-frontend).
 The repository’s README contains instructions on how to clone the project, install dependencies, and launch the self-hosted app.

-> Accessibility score: **Medium**
+> Accessibility score: Medium

 ## Conclusion

 The _PancakeSwap v2_ protocol achieves _Medium_ centralization risk scores for the _Upgradeability_, _Autonomy_, _Exit Window_, and _Accessibility_ dimensions.
-This grants _PancakeSwap v2_ the score of Stage 1.
+This grants _PancakeSwap v2_ the score of **Stage 1**.

-The project could advance to Stage 2 if all critical permissions concerning `CAKE` incentive distribution were irrevocably assigned to onchain governance and protected by a _30-day Exit Window_.
+The project could advance to **Stage 2** if all critical permissions concerning `CAKE` incentive distribution were irrevocably assigned to onchain governance and protected by a _30-day Exit Window_.
 In addition to those, it would require multiple independent front-ends ensuring continuous user access.

 # Reviewer's Notes